taraamiri57/SYDE675_Project/README.md

-  * A python file (.py) file to implement the BERT model on the 2 Datasets: BERT-model.py
+  * A python file (.py) to implement the BERT model on the 2 Datasets: BERT-model.py

 * MLmodels:

   * A Google Colab file (.ipynb) to implement the Machine Learning models (Naive Bayes, SVM, and Random Forest) on the Chest Dataset
   (The figures and resutls are shown in the Google Colab file): MLModels_ChestRadiographs.ipynb